How to Position Website Security for Customers

 The message we want you to convey to your customers is: Are you emotionally and mentally prepared for a hack?
 Is your business prepared to be taken offline, or worse?

 Most often, the website owner is not even aware that they have been hacked.
 However, it is in the search engine’s best interest not to show infected results, as they do not want to lose users if these results can harm their computers, or even steal their personal information.
-For the same reason, many antivirus programs also blacklist dangerous websites.
+For the same reason, many antivirus programs also blocklist dangerous websites.

 If you do not have a solid security plan in place, the cost to you as a service provider can be huge: